electricimp/Usb/README.md

 host <- USB.Host(hardware.usb, [FT232rl]);
 host.setEventListener(driverStatusListener);
 ```

 ### Driver selection priority

-It is possible to register several drivers in USB Driver Framework.
+It is possible to register several drivers in USB Drivers Framework.
 Thus you can plug/unplug devices in runtime and corresponding drivers will be instantiated.

 If several drivers are matching to one attached device, only the first matched driver from the array of the pre-defined driver classes is instantiated.